 You can download detailed

-Toowong Rowing Club (TRC) welcomes you to their annual Head of the Brisbane regatta, which is usually held around the third Saturday in October.
-Racing kicks off at 7:45 am from the TRC pontoon off Keith Street, St Lucia.
+Toowong Rowing Club (TRC) welcomes you to their annual Head of the Brisbane regatta, which is held on the third Saturday in October.
+Racing kicks off at 7:30 am from the TRC pontoon off Keith Street, St Lucia.
 The Head of the Brisbane is open to all rowing boat categories: 1x to 8+, and rowers from all age groups: School, Open, and Masters.

 The Head of the Brisbane is an approximate 10 km time trial starting at the TRC pontoon.
 With each crew heading off at 30-second intervals, the challenge will be to hold off the competition while trying to catch the boat in front.